stjudecloud/docs/docs/guides/genomepaint/index.md

 The track legend shows two DNA assay types for these alterations: SNP6 and "amplicon sequencing".
-In addition there are also fusion events from RNA-seq.
-Thus, to compute the percentage of T-ALLs with TAL1 locus alteration, one needs the total number of T-ALLs with either SNP6, amplicon sequencing, or RNA-seq.
+In addition there are also fusion events from RNA-Seq.
+Thus, to compute the percentage of T-ALLs with TAL1 locus alteration, one needs the total number of T-ALLs with either SNP6, amplicon sequencing, or RNA-Seq.
 To get the actual total number, click the "HM, TALL" label on the left and select "Assay summary" option.

 <img src="./media/image31.png" style="width:1.31747in;height:2.01042in" />